 What if my student is injured and/or taken to the hospital?

-We suggest that parents and/or legal guardians complete and submit the CONSENT FOR MEDICAL TREATMENT form to the Student Health Center (forms can be .
+We suggest that parents and/or legal guardians complete and submit a minor consent to treat form to the Student Health Center.
 This allows the center to treat or refer to the hospital for treatment.
 Every effort is made to contact the person listed as the emergency contact.